 Pain in the area between your hip and ribs (flank pain)

-Bruising, swelling, or seatbelt marks in the area of your kidney
+Bruising, swelling, or seatbelt marks in the area of your kidney or low back

 If you've had a bruise to your kidney, follow these tips: